alexmercerind/youtube-search-python/README.md

 #### Getting direct stream URL of a video

-This class is able fetch video URLs without any additional web requests (that's fast), as one might already have same response at the time of showing it to the user.
+This class is able to fetch video URLs without any additional web requests (that's fast), as one might already have same response at the time of showing it to the user.

-For making use of this functionality, you must install [PyTube](https://github.com/pytube/pytube) as a dependency.
+For making use of this functionality, you must install [yt-dlp](https://github.com/yt-dlp/yt-dlp) as a dependency.
-StreamURLFetcher makes slight improvements & changes to YouTube class from [PyTube](https://github.com/pytube/pytube).
+StreamURLFetcher makes slight improvements & changes to YouTube class from [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ```py
 from youtubesearchpython import *